Jodi Smith: Club career

 In 2022, Smith played with FC Miami City in the USL W League.
 She continued with the side in 2023, scoring two goals in the team's first three games of the season.

 In May 2024, Smith joined Tormenta FC in the USL W League.

 In January 2025, she signed with Canadian club Montreal Roses FC in the Northern Super League.
+In December 2025, she agreed to a mutual termination of the remainder of her contract with the club.